tma1863/HCMUS-RAG/README.md

 # HCMUS-RAG
-This repository focuses on building a processing pipeline for admission and course information data of HCMUS, as well as customizing a graph-based RAG (using HippoRAG) and creating three types of test sets: closed-end, open-end, and multi-hop.
+This repository focuses on developing a processing pipeline for HCMUS admission and course information data, customizing a graph-based RAG (using HippoRAG), and constructing three types of test sets: closed-end, open-end, and multi-hop.